-To help make sense of your student loan bills—and fuel your repayment plans—take a peek at these six things all new grads should consider.
+To help make sense of your student loan bills — and fuel your repayment plans — take a peek at these six things all new grads should consider.

-This may sound like a simple suggestion, but it's a critical step in taking control of your student debt.
 "The typical student is going to graduate with eight to 12 loans; one or two for each year of school, sometimes more," Kantrowitz says.
 Therefore, "it's very easy to lose track of your loans."

 When it comes to taking stock of who and how much you need to repay, Daniel Wrenne, CFP®, founder of Wrenne Financial Planning in Lexington, Kentucky, suggests checking out the National Student Loan Database System (NSLDS) for a big-picture view of your federal debt.
 "It's a government website, so it's different from your actual loan servicer," he says.
 "It's like your transcript of student loans."

 For clarification on how many private loans you have, Wrenne suggests checking your credit report for a line-item view of your account numbers, dates of opening, loan statuses and remaining balances.
-You can request one free copy of your report every year from each of the three major credit bureaus—Experian, Equifax and TransUnion.
+You can request one free copy of your report every year from each of the three major credit bureaus — Experian, Equifax and TransUnion.

-Just remember that interest will continue to accrue during this window in many cases.
+Interest will continue to accrue during this window in many cases.
 For unsubsidized loans, you’ll be responsible for paying interest accruing at all periods.
 However, “[for] subsidized loans, except those made in 2012–13 and 2013–14, the federal government pays the interest during the grace period," Kantrowitz explains.
 If you’re eager to get going on those payments, "students can make payments during the in-school and grace periods, if they wish.”